-Key Stage 1 Long Term Curriculum Planning Map 2017-18 Breadth of Study Geography Pupils should develop knowledge about the world, the United Kingdom and their locality.
+Key Stage 1 Long Term Curriculum Planning Map 2020-21 Breadth of Study There will be a large emphasis on maths and English in any foundation subjects taught so cross curricular subjects will consist of any opportunity to write, integrated tasks and science will use opportunity to further emphasise maths.
+This will be a focus of our curriculum in the autumn term as we work through our post COVID Recovery Curriculum Geography Pupils should develop knowledge about the world, the United Kingdom and their locality.
 They should understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
-Pupils should be taught to: Location knowledge name and locate the world's seven continents and five oceans name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Place knowledge ■ understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country Y1 Y2 Human and physical geography identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Geographical skills and fieldwork use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage use simple compass directions (North, South, East and West) and locational and directional language (e.g. near and far; left and right) to describe the location of features and routes on a map use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
-Y1 Y2 Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
+Pupils should be taught to: Location knowledge name and locate the world's seven continents and five oceans name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Y1 Y2 world in relation to the Equator and the North and South Poles use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Geographical skills and fieldwork use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage use simple compass directions (North, South, East and West) and locational and directional language (e.g. near and far; left and right) to describe the location of features and routes on a map use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.

+History ¥1 ¥2 Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
 They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They should understand some of the ways in which we find out about the past and identify different ways in which it is represented.
 In planning to ensure the progression described above through teaching about the people, events and changes outlined below, teachers are often introducing pupils to historical periods that they will study more fully at key stages 2 and 3.
-Pupils should be taught about: • changes within living memory.
-Where appropriate, these should be used to reveal aspects of change in national life • events beyond living memory that are significant nationally or globally (e.g. the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries) • the lives of significant individuals in the past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different periods (e.g. Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the Elder and LS Lowry, Rosa Parks and Emily Davison, Mary Seacole and Edith Cavell) • significant historical events, people and places in their own locality.
+Pupils should be taught about: changes within living memory.
+Where appropriate, these should be used to reveal aspects of change in national life events beyond living memory that are significant nationally or globally (e.g. the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries) the lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods (e.g. Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter BruegeI the Elder and LS Lowry, Rosa significant historical events, people and places in their own locality. --------- ---------- ---